Lisa Brown

 Both pathways are appropriate for students pursuing eligibility to sit for the Registered Dietitian/Nutritionist exam and earn the (RDN) credential.

 To begin the dietetic internship program students must hold an undergraduate degree and have completed the didactic course requirements (through an accredited DPD program) as required by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+Students who do not have a DPD verification statement or who are not currently enrolled in an accredited DPD program can visit Simmons certificate in Didactic program in Dietetics (DPD) page to learn more

-Up to twelve students are accepted into our stand-alone dietetic internship, and up to twelve are accepted into our Master of Science and Dietetic Internship (MSDI) combined program.
+Up to eight students are accepted into our stand-alone dietetic internship, and up to twelve are accepted into our Master of Science and Dietetic Internship (MSDI) combined program.
 The Dietetic Internship at Simmons University is a full time program.
 For more information about our internship and the different tracks, please refer to the links below.

-Upon graduation, they are ready to practice as entry level practitioners in community nutrition, health promotion, acute care, and food service management.
+Program graduates are ready to practice as entry level practitioners in community nutrition, health promotion, acute care, and food service management.

 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Graduates who successfully complete the ACEND-accredited DPD program at Simmons University are eligible to apply to an ACEND-accredited supervised practice program/apply to take the CDR credentialing exam to become an RDN.